Geofencing with zones

 Define a new zone

-To define a zone, go to edit mode and click the appropriate shape button in the drawing toolbar: Draw a polygon, Draw a rectangle or Draw a circle.
-Then draw the specified shape in the map area.
-Follow the on-screen prompts as you do so.
+To define a zone, go to edit mode and click the appropriate shape button in the drawing toolbar: Draw a polygon zone, Draw a circle zone or Draw a rectangle zone.
+Then draw the specified shape in the map area:

 Define zone properties